Clearing and adjustment at Norwich University of the Arts

 What is Clearing?

-If you haven’t applied before July or got the grades you were hoping for, don’t panic, you could apply through Clearing.
+Clearing is a UCAS process for students that haven’t applied to a course before July or got the grades they were hoping for.
+If you haven’t met your grades, don’t panic, you could apply through Clearing.

 If you have met or exceeded your grades, you could apply through Adjustment.